 Sector Focus Risk.
 The Fund may from time to time have a significant amount of its assets invested in one market sector or group of related industries.
-The prices of stocks of issuers in a sector or group of industries may go up and down in response to changes in economic conditions, government regulations, availability of basic resources or supplies, or other events that affect that industry or sector more than others.
+The prices of stocks of issuers in a particular industry or sector may go up and down in response to changes in economic conditions, government regulations, availability of basic resources or supplies, or other events that affect that industry or sector more than others.
 In this event, the Fund's performance will depend to a greater extent on the overall condition of the sector or group of industries and there is increased risk that the Fund will lose significant value if conditions adversely affect that sector or group of industries.
-Information about the Fund's investment in a market sector or group of industries is available in its annual and semi-annual reports to shareholders and in its reports on Form N-PORT filed with the SEC.
+Information about the Fund's investment in a particular industry or market sector is available in its annual and semi-annual reports to shareholders and in its reports on Form N-PORT filed with the SEC.